 The Effects of Slum Clearance on Displaced Residents: Evidence From Victorian London — Yiming He, Economics

 My doctoral dissertation studies slum clearance in Victorian England, focusing on slum residents that were displaced after clearance.
 I combine original government archival data on slum clearance and historical individual census data that have recently become public to researchers.
-I conducted two archival trips to England in 2019 that allowed me to digitise original slum clearance maps and engage with local historians.
+I conducted two archival trips to England in 2019 that allowed me to digitize original slum clearance maps and engage with local historians.
 I appreciate the funding support from CSS fellowship that allows me to hire freelance workers to assist the census data collection, which speeded up my research tremendously in the past year.

 Understanding Live Broadcasting Media Events and Intensified Emotions — Mufan Luo, Communication